tricalnikhil/tricalnikhil.github.io/about.md

 # About me

 I am a Software Developer.
-I currently live in Mountain View, California, USA
+I currently live in Mountain View, California, USA.